myelintek/documentation/user/mlops.rst

 Visualize the ML Results
 ========================

-Increase the traning epochs:
+Increase the training epochs:

-#) Back to the run list by clicking on the link iin the top-left corner.
+#) Back to the run list by clicking on the link in the top-left corner.

     .. image:: /_static/imgs/common/link_back_to_run_list.png